Some of the links on this site are affiliate links. Read our full disclaimer here.

 - Deseret’s landscape consists of pastures, citrus groves, wetlands, and woodlands

-- Located in Northeast Nevada, the Independence Valley Farm and Ranch is currently operating as a farm and cattle ranch
+Located in Northeast Nevada, the Independence Valley Farm and Ranch is currently operating as a farm and cattle ranch.
+However, the farm also engages in the development of oil, gold, and other geothermal opportunities.

 - It includes more than 47,700 deeded acres with an adjacent grazing pasture of more than 100,000 acres